 Due to the social distancing requirements of the COVID-19 crisis, our workshops and groups are now available in an online format.

 Small groups provide a safe, confidential space to learn tangible skills to calm the physiological responses to stress.
 Participants learn a new skill each week (meditation, movement, drawing, writing, guided imagery, biofeedback, etc.) and have the opportunity to share their personal experiences, to whatever level is comfortable.
 The group facilitator guides the process and also participates in the exercises and discussion.
 There is no advice given, and nobody tells participants what to do or how to feel at the end.
 Most participants find that by devoting time to self care and reflection, they are better able to manage their challenges and often find answers that had previously been elusive.
-Click here for a current list of small group opportunities.
+Click the button below for a current list of small group opportunities.